SSHAIKNAWAZ/Spam_Ham_Classifier/README.md

 - Required Python packages are listed in `requirements.txt`.

 ## Instruction To Run
-- First Flok he Repo
+- First Flok the Repo
 - Then If you Want to deploy the model you should open the `Pycharm` and open the `streamlit_app.py` in the terminal run the following Command `streamlit run streamlit_app.py`